werkbot/framewerk/docs/en/form.md

 );
 ```

-## Text / Textarea
+## Text / Textarea Properties
-Positions label inside of field to animate on input
+Positions the label with `for="input-element-id"` inside of field to animate on input
 ```
 $component-form-text-properties:(
   borderColor: getThemeProperty(formInputBorderColor),